IB Grading CriteriaSeptember 13, 2025

 Mastering the IB Global Politics Extended Essay requires a thorough understanding of the grading criteria, careful planning, and diligent research.
 By following the tips and advice outlined in this guide, you can increase your chances of achieving top marks.
 Remember to choose a topic you are passionate about, develop a strong research question, and critically analyze the evidence you gather.
 Good luck!

-Looking for more support with IB assessment grading?
-Discover how AI-powered grading assistants can help maintain consistency and accuracy in your evaluations while saving valuable time.
+Looking for more support with IB draft grading?
+Discover how AI grading assistants can help maintain consistency and rubric alignment in your evaluations while saving valuable time.
 Learn more about modern grading solutions designed specifically for IB educators.